rparrish/ddp/ddp_project/Index.md

  - This application displays a boxplot of the miles per gallon
 by number of cylinders or gears.
- - Intended use is for Exploratory Data Analysis of the mtcars dataset (included in R.)
+ - Intended use is for Eploratory Data Analysis of the mtcars dataset (included in R.)

 ---